Flash (Perfume song)

-"Flash" (stylized as "FLASH") is a single by Perfume, released on March 16, 2016.
+"Flash" (stylized in all uppercase) is a single by Perfume, released on March 16, 2016.
 It is the fifth single from their fifth studio album Cosmic Explorer.
 The single reached first place in the real-time ranking of iTunes with 200,000+ downloads.
 It is also the band's highest selling single since "Love the World".

 The single was used as the theme song for the live action adapted film Chihayafuru.

 Background

 The single was sold digitally on iTunes, Recochoku, A!
 MUSIC and other music streaming sites.
 The digital jacket for it was drawn by Yuki Suetsugu.
 It was also included on the Cosmic Explorer album and was re-arranged.
 For the album's first limited edition, the original single edit and the instrumental came as a separate CD and the music video was included on the bonus Blu-ray/DVD.

 The choreography for the song contains martial arts and Tai chi elements.